 Third, prepare your heart.
 Advent is often a season when we add in a little something extra to help us usher in the season.
 I recommend finding a devotional, Bible study, or reading plan focused around Advent.

-In the Waiting is my newest Bible study and would be a great partner for this Advent season.
+My Bible study, In the Waiting, would also be a great partner for this Advent season.

 And that leads us to the second thing you can do to wait well in this season of Advent.